What is Welding Cable and How Do I Know Which to Buy?

 Rating

-Before you even begin to seek out a welding cable, you must know exactly what rating you need your cable to adhere to.
-You will want a cable rated to the correct voltage you require and that can carry the electrical current through safely and effectively.
-When you determine what voltage you need, you will have to ensure that your equipment can also safely and adequately utilize that energy.
+Before you begin to seek out a welding cable, you must know exactly what rating you need it to adhere to.
+You will want a cable rated to the correct voltage you require and that can carry the electrical current safely and effectively.
+When determining what voltage you need, you must ensure your equipment can also safely and adequately utilize that energy.

 Knowing what type of rating you need requires extensive knowledge of the task ahead of you.
 You will need to have a deep understanding of the welding project, the power needed and the rating of the welding cable.
 Knowing this information is entirely up to you, and while it might be tempting to purchase your welding cable blind to this knowledge, you should take the time to figure out what rating you will need.